kodecocodes/english-style-guide/README.md

 **button**
 Use lowercase, including when instructing the reader to drag one into the scene.

-**chapter references**
-When referring to chapters in the same book, give the chapter number and place the chapter title in quotes:

-_Example:_ Chapter 15, “Performance Tips and Tricks”

-References to chapters in other books can be written as follows:

-_Example:_ Check out the “Doing Cool Stuff” chapter of _Ray’s Awesome Book_.

 **checkbox**
 Not check box.
 Note that we don't "tick" check boxes, since that's British English.
 We either select or check them.